Santosh-Baliarsingh/MongoDB-Notes/README.md

 }
 ```

-This query will match "Alice Smith" regardless of the case of "Smith".
+This query will match `"Alice Smith"` regardless of the case of `"Smith"`.

 ### findOne Method with Projection